BrightSpots/rcv/UserGuide.md

 The Tabulator includes several example contest configuration files and associated cast vote record files.

-1. Click "Load..." at the top of the window and browse into the "test_data" folder under src/test/resources.
+1. Click "Load..." at the top of the window and navigate to the "test_data" folder.
-2. Browse into one of the folders listed here and select the corresponding file that ends with "_config.json".
+2. Open one of the folders listed here and select the config file (it will have the "_config.json" suffix).
 3. Click on the configuration tabs (Output, CVR Files, Candidates, Rules) to see how this contest is configured.
 4. Click "Validate" to check if this configuration is valid.
-You will see the results in the console area at the bottom of the main window.
+You will see the results in the console at the bottom of the main window.
 5. Click "Tabulate" to tabulate the election.
-You will see the results in the console, including the location and names of output files.
+You will see the results in the console, including the location of the output files.

 ## Command-Line Interface